 Rainbows are formed when light passes through raindrops.
-They are an optical illusion created by the refraction and reflection of light.
+They are optical illusions created by the refraction and reflection of light.
 It is because of their colorful and unique display that rainbows have generated countless legends and myths across cultures.
-Among the most popular is the Irish folklore that leprechauns store their pot of gold at the end of a rainbow.
+Among the most popular is the Irish folklore in that leprechauns store their pot of gold at the end of a rainbow.
 As a natural phenomenon, rainbows can only be seen if you are in the right place at the right time.
 If you have ever seen one, consider yourself lucky.

-Constable’s Salisbury Cathedral from the Meadows was first exhibited in 1831.
+John Constable’s Salisbury Cathedral from the Meadows was first exhibited in 1831.
 At the time he was grieving the loss of Maria Bicknell, his beloved wife, and mother of his seven children.
 The couple had spent part of their honeymoon in Salisbury.
-The town was also the home of Constable’s best friend, the Archdeacon John Fisher.
-The painting’s turbulent sky has been interpreted as a reflection of Constable’s tragic loss and the perfect rainbow as a symbol of hope and happy memories.
+The town was also the home of Constable’s best friend, Archdeacon John Fisher.
+The painting’s turbulent sky has been interpreted as a reflection of Constable’s tragic loss and the perfect rainbow is a symbol of hope and happy memories.

 John Constable (1776–1837) was one of those artists who was continuously plagued by self-doubt.
 He worked on the painting even after it was exhibited to increase its power and effect.
 Constable also wrote about the geometry of rainbows and analyzed their shapes and colors in diagrams.
-He believed that to truly ‘see’ something we need to understand it, and to see a rainbow properly you need to understand how it is formed
+He believed that to truly “see” something we need to understand it and to see a rainbow properly you need to understand how it is formed

-Born in Hartford, Connecticut, Church (1826-1900) was interested in pursuing art from a young age.
+Born in Hartford, Connecticut, Frederic Edwin Church (1826-1900) was interested in pursuing art from a young age.
 He was the first pupil accepted by Thomas Cole, America’s leading landscape painter, a distinction that gave him an advantage over other aspiring painters of his generation.
-Church was part of the Hudson River School, an informal group of like-minded painters whose style involved carefully detailed paintings with romantic, almost glowing lighting, sometimes called luminism.
+Church was part of the Hudson River School, an informal group of like-minded painters whose style involved carefully detailed paintings with romantic, almost glowing lighting, sometimes called Luminism.

 Church traveled widely in search of his subjects, first throughout the northern United States and then to South America.
 Inspired by the writings of the great German naturalist Alexander von Humboldt, he spent five months in Colombia and Ecuador.
 Humboldt put forth a vision of the interconnectedness of science, the natural world, and spiritual concerns.

 Like Constable, Church was also dealing with loss and grief when he painted Rainy Season in the Tropics in 1866.
 His son and daughter both died of diphtheria in March 1865.
-A few months later, as the Civil War (1861 to 1865) came to an end, Church and his wife, Isabel, traveled to Jamaica.
+A few months later, as the Civil War (1861-1865) came to an end, Church and his wife, Isabel, traveled to Jamaica.
 Church sketched and Isabel made a collection of pressed Jamaican ferns of which there were many spectacular varieties.

 Double rainbows, as portrayed in the painting occur when sunlight left over from the initial reflection comes back through the raindrops a second time.
 They are a rare phenomenon in nature, but they do exist.
 The double rainbow may also be interpreted as an expression of the artist’s personal loss, where each one represents his son and daughter.